mSquared22/CS1632_Spring2023/exercises/Supplement4/README.md

 docker pull ghcr.io/cs1632/supplementary-exercise-4-ci-cd-dockers-wonsunahn:main
 ```

+After replacing "supplementary-exercise-4-ci-cd-dockers-wonsunahn" with the name
-Paste it on a terminal to run it.
-This will pull the published image on to
+of your repository, run it on the terminal.
+This will pull the published image
-your Docker Desktop.
+on to your Docker Desktop.
 If you check the "Images" menu, you will see a new
 image created:

 <img alt="Published Docker image pulled" src=img/docker_4.png>